High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Introduction

 with activation function $\sigma = \cos(x)$ or $\sigma = [\max(0,x)]^k$ for $k\geq 0$.
 The latter case corresponds to a neural network with a single hidden layer and activation function given by a power of a rectified linear unit \cite{nair2010rectified}, or rectified power unit \cite{li2019better}.
-Both of these cases can also be thought of as an instance of non-linear approximation from a dictionary \cite{devore1998nonlinear}.
-Approximation by functions of the form \eqref{ridge-superposition} have recieved a significant amount of attention in the literature.
-For instance, it has been shown that as long as $\sigma$ is not a polynomial, functions of the form \eqref{ridge-superposition} are dense in $C(\Omega)$ \cite{attali1997approximations,leshno1993multilayer,ellacott1994aspects} and $C^k(\Omega)$ \cite{hornik1991approximation,hornik1993some}.
+In the case where $k=0$, $[\max(0,x)]^0$ is interpreted as the Heaviside function and we may also use any sigmoidal activation function in its place \cite{barron1993universal}.
+Approximation by functions of the form \eqref{ridge-superposition} has recieved a significant amount of attention in the literature.
+For instance, it has been shown that as long as $\sigma$ is not a polynomial, functions of the form \eqref{ridge-superposition} are dense in $C(\Omega)$ \cite{attali1997approximations,leshno1993multilayer,ellacott1994aspects} and $C^k(\Omega)$ \cite{hornik1991approximation,hornik1993some}, and in \cite{costarelli2015approximation,costarelli2013approximation} explicit operators realizing the approximation for any absolutely continuous $f$ are constructed.

-Beyond the problem of density, we are interested in the efficiency of approximating a function $f:\Omega\rightarrow \mathbb{C}$ by an expression of the form \eqref{ridge-superposition}, specifically the efficiency of approximation in the Hilbert spaces $H = H^m(\Omega)$ (we remark that approximation in more general Banach spaces $L^p(\Omega)$ has been studied in \cite{makovoz1996random,barron1992neural,klusowski2018approximation}).
+Beyond the problem of density, we are interested in determining rates of approximation for a given class of functions $f:\Omega\rightarrow \mathbb{C}$ by an expression of the form \eqref{ridge-superposition} with respect to the Sobolev norm $H^m(\Omega)$.
+Typical results of this type consider functions $f$ which either satisfy classical smoothness assumptions, such as membership in a suitable Sobolev space, or non-standard smoothness assumptions coming from the theory of non-linear approximation by a dictionary.